beaconcrm/beacon-csv-importer-sample-qa/README.md

 Importantly, here are the things that you __don't__ need to do:

 * We don't want you to tidy up the CSV in Excel.
 You need to write code to tidy it up (where possible) automatically.
+* Parse the CSV file.
+We've already written code to do that for you!
+* Edit any files outside of `src/mapRow` or `test/mapRow`.

 ## Expected data formats